 The problem of static IP addresses in WireGuard

-Any WireGuard VPN provider that chooses to use the protocol's static IP address approach has a second consideration to deal with.
+Any WireGuard VPN service that chooses to use the protocol's static IP address approach has a second consideration to deal with.
 Keeping a static IP address on the server for any length of time poses a few risks.
 One is WebRTC leaks.
 Such a leak would pass the real IP address of a user to connected websites.
-Malicious software running on your device might also be able to see the real addresses of users.
+Malicious software running on your device might also be able to see the real addresses of VPN users.

 OVPN has also voiced concerns that using static internal addresses could become a problem when tens of thousands of users are connecting at the same time.

 OVPN and other WireGuard VPN services have come up with solutions for this problem as well.
-They allow you to regenerate keys, which causes the system to rotate IP addresses, mitigating potential privacy problems.
+They allow you to regenerate keys, which causes the system to rotate IP addresses, mitigating potential online privacy problems.

 The OVPN website has more information on this topic and how they implement WireGuard.